Scan for domain siblings

 Domain siblings are domain names that share the same second-level domain name with a target domain, but have a different top-level domain (TLD).
 For example, if the target domain is example.com, its domain siblings might include example.net, example.org, and so on.

 Domain siblings can be used in various ways, both legitimate and malicious.
-An organization may register multiple domain names that share the same second-level domain name in order to redirect traffic or protect their brand, however, threat actors may use domain siblings to impersonate a legitimate domain or website in order to deceive users and steal sensitive information.
+An organization may register multiple domain names that share the same second-level domain name to redirect traffic or protect its brand; however, threat actors may use domain siblings to impersonate a legitimate domain or website to deceive users and steal sensitive information.